-The DOC Clinic is a private specialist clinic.
+The DOC Clinic is a private billing clinic.
 Fees charged are in line with AMA recommended rates for specialist consultations.
 The fee may vary according to the service provided to you on the day you are seen.
 We require full payment on the day of consultation, and accept cash, EFTPOS, Visa and MasterCard.

 Dr Ed Omarjee will discuss preventative measures that will help reduce further damage that necessitates additional laser treatment for facial veins.
 An effective sunscreen of SPF 50 must be worn daily directly post laser treatment, as your skin can be highly sensitive to the effects of UVA and UVB rays.
 Dr Omarjee will also discuss a medical grade skincare routine consisting of vitamin A, vitamin B and vitamin C to assist with maintaining your refreshed look.